NayarAlsoulmi/wajih-ai/README.md

 **Smart financial & regulatory guidance, powered by AI.**

-Wajih AI (وجيه — Arabic for "guide/facilitator") is a concept prototype for an AI assistant that helps individuals and businesses in Saudi Arabia navigate financial and regulatory processes: complaints, fraud reports, fintech licensing, AML/KYC compliance, and document readiness — all in one
+Wajih AI (وجيه ) is a concept prototype for an
+AI assistant that helps individuals and businesses in Saudi Arabia navigate financial and regulatory processes: complaints, fraud reports, fintech licensing, AML/KYC compliance, and document readiness — all in one